 Its small size and quietness makes Kimolos an ideal Greek island to relax and be close to nature.
 Hikers will be able to explore everywhere on foot, including most of the island’s pristine beaches.

 You can get to Kimolos by ferry from Piraeus, Milos, or other Cycladic islands.
-Book your ferry tickets right below, on Ferryscanner.
+I use a search engine called Ferryscanner.

 And now, here’s my guide on the best outdoor activities in Kimolos Greece.